+The lubricating of the rocker arm bearings is only neccessary if the engine is not mounted upsidedown.
 It makes sense to lubricate the engine when adjusting the valve gap.
 Use a Off-Road chain lube with a temperature range of at least 150°C. After many tests, we use the Würth "HHS 5000", it contains PTFE and has a temperature range up to 250°C.

-The pictures show the lubricating points on the rocker arm bearings and the valve shafts.
+The pictures show the lubricating points on the rocker arm bearings, the valve guides and rocker arn tips.